Jew's harp: Manufacture of Indian morchang

 Indian morchangs are made in many metals but mainly in brass, iron, copper and silver.
-Different types of construction art are used for the construction of Morchang in each metal.
+Different types of construction art are used for the construction of morchang in each metal.

 Brass

 Brass murchangs are manufactured from ancient Indian manufacturing style brass metal casting.
 Brass molding is a process of shaping brass, into desired shapes using a mold.
 The brass is heated to a molten state and then poured or forced into the mold, where it cools and solidifies into the desired shape.
 Brass molding is often used to create intricate or complex shapes.

 Use

 Cambodian music

-The angkouch (Khmer: អង្គួច) is a Cambodian Jew's harp.
+The angkuoch (Khmer: អង្គួច) is a Cambodian Jew's harp.
 It is a folk instrument made of bamboo and carved into a long, flat shape with a hole in the center and the tongue across the hole.
 There is also a metal variety, more round or tree-leaf shaped.
 It may also have metal bells attached.
 The instrument is both a wind instrument and percussion instrument.
 As a wind instrument, it is placed against the mouth, which acts as a resonator and tool to alter the sound.
 Although mainly a folk instrument, better-made examples exist.
 While the instrument was thought to be the invention of children herding cattle, it is sometimes used in public performance, to accompany the Mahori music in public dancing.